Donna M. DePrisco

 Prior to joining WCVB, Paul La Camera was Director of Communications for the Greater Boston Chamber of Commerce and worked as a reporter for the Boston Record American and Sunday Advertiser.

 Among his television industry activities, La Camera served on the White House Advisory Committee (Gore Commission) on Public Interest Obligations of Digital Television Broadcasters.
 He has testified on local television issues before both the Federal Communications Commission (FCC) and the U.S. House Telecommunications Subcommittee.

 La Camera is a graduate of the College of the Holy Cross, where he previously served as a trustee of the college.
-He has three master's degrees: Masters in Journalism and Urban Studies from Boston University, and a Master of Business Administration (MBA) from Boston College.
+He has three master's degrees: masters in journalism and urban studies from Boston University, and an MBA from Boston College.
 He was honored in 1992 as a distinguished alumnus of BU's College of Communications and in 2000 with the Sanctae Crucis Alumnus Award from his college alma mater.
 La Camera has received honorary doctorate degrees from the University of Massachusetts (Medical School) and from Boston's Emmanuel College.

 State Representative Byron Rushing was appointed to the Boston Public Library’s Board of Trustees by Mayor Thomas Menino on September 16, 2010.

 Rep. Rushing, who has represented Boston residents in the Massachusetts House of Representatives since 1983, is a member of the House Leadership.
 He is the Majority Whip and a member of the Rules Committee.

 Rushing’s legislative priorities are human and civil rights and the development of democracy; local human, economic, and housing development; and housing and health care for all.
 He has served in numerous capacities and offices in the legislature.